-In this paper, we will present new data for one such a system, namely the striking example of the $z=2.226$ DLA towards the $z=2.60$ Q\,1218$+$0832 \citep[for other examples see][]{Krogager2016B, Fynbo2017, Heintz2018}.
-In \citet{Geier2019} (paper I hereafter) the discovery of the quasar and the characterization of the DLA in terms of \ion{H}{i} column density and other absorption lines based on low-resolution ($\lambda / \Delta \lambda = 500$ -- $1680$) spectroscopy is described.
+In this paper, we present new data for one such system, namely the striking example of the $z=2.226$ DLA towards the $z=2.60$ Q\,1218$+$0832 \citep[for other examples see][]{Krogager2016B, Fynbo2017, Heintz2018}.
+In \citet{Geier2019} (paper I hereafter), the discovery of the quasar and the characterisation of the DLA in terms of \ion{H}{i} column density and other absorption lines based on low-resolution ($\lambda / \Delta \lambda = 500$ -- $1680$) spectroscopy is described.
 The DLA has a very large column density close to 10$^{21.95\pm0.15}$ cm$^{-2}$ and has absorption from both neutral carbon and CO molecules (due to the low resolution, column densities for these lines could not be determined).
 From the low-resolution spectrum, a lower limit of 10\% solar was placed on the metallicity (based on \ion{Zn}{ii} lines).
 The dust extinction curve shows the presence of the 2175-{\AA} bump known from the Milky Way extinction curve \citep{Stecher1965}.
 The reddening was determined to be $A_V = 0.82 \pm 0.02$ mag assuming $z=2.2261$ for the location of the dust.
 We have not yet managed to secure a high-resolution spectrum of Q\,1218$+$0832, which would allow precise measurement of the metallicity and the column densities of molecules.
-Instead of pursuing this approach, our paper focuses on describing new observations of the field using narrow-band imaging.
-The primary objective of these observations is to search for the galaxy counterpart of the DLA and other Lyman-$\alpha$ emitting galaxies in its environment.
-Furthermore, we analyse public imaging data obtained with HST that happen to cover the position of Q\,1218$+$0832.
-These observations allow us to search for broad-band emission from a galaxy counterpart down to small impact parameters (a few kpc).
+Instead of pursuing this approach, our paper focusses on describing new observations of the field using narrow-band imaging.
+The primary objective of these observations was to search for the galaxy counterpart of the DLA and other Lyman-$\alpha$ emitting galaxies in its environment.
+Furthermore, we analysed public imaging data obtained with the Hubble Space Telescope (HST) that happen to cover the position of Q\,1218$+$0832.
+These observations allowed us to search for broad-band emission from a galaxy counterpart down to small impact parameters (a few kiloparsecs).

 The paper is organised in the following way.
 In Sect.~\ref{sec:data}, we present our observations and briefly describe the data reduction.
 In Sect.~\ref{sec:results}, we present our results, which we discuss in the context of the related results from other teams in Sect.~\ref{sec:discussion}.
 In Sect.~\ref{sec:conc}, we present our conclusions.
 In the paper we assume a flat $\Lambda$CDM cosmology with H$_{0}$ = 70 km s$^{-1}$ Mpc$^{-1}$, $\Omega_{\Lambda}=0.7,$ and $\Omega_{m}=0.3$.